1955: San Francisco established its first residential parking space requirements of one space for each newly created dwelling unit.

 Most of the reductions in parking requirements have occurred over the last decade.
 Between 1968 and 1997, every neighborhood in the city had a minimum residential parking requirement, no neighborhood had a residential maximum, and only one neighborhood (Downtown) placed an upper limit on the amount of non-residential parking.
 Since 2005, parking requirements have been removed from a broad swath of the city, reaching from Downtown into SoMa, Chinatown, Telegraph Hill, Mission Bay, Tenderloin, Hayes Valley, Duboce Triangle, and parts of the Mission and Potero Hill.

-In addition to reducing parking requirements, the city has developed a toolkit of complementary development requirements to reduce automobile dependence, including unbundling parking costs from housing costs, bicycle parking requirements, and requiring car share spaces in large new developments.
+In addition to reducing parking requirements, the city has developed a toolkit of complementary development requirements to reduce automobile dependence, including unbundling parking costs from housing costs, building secure bicycle parking in new and renovated buildings, and requiring car share spaces in large new developments.

 Livable City has been working to secure the parking reforms of the last few years, and is working with neighbors, planners, and the Board of Supervisors to reduce parking requirements in other transit-rich areas of the city, and ensure that unbundling, car-sharing, and bicycle parking apply citywide.